Avraham Lanir

-Avraham "Avi" Lanir (אברהם "אבי" לניר; January 25, 1940 – October 1973) was a lieutenant colonel in the Israel Air Force.
+Avraham "Avi" Lanir (אברהם "אבי" לניר; January 25, 1940 – ~ 1973) was a lieutenant colonel in the Israel Air Force.
 He was the highest-ranking Israeli fighter pilot to fall into enemy hands.

 His image was engraved in the Israeli consciousness as a heroic figure, as a man who gave his life under severe torture in captivity in Syria and did not divulge the secrets of the state in which he was trusted - secrets that probably touched on the subject of "the weapon that Israel never admitted to exist".
 For this act he was given the medal of courage.

 Biography

 Avraham Lankin (later Lanir) was born in 1940 in Herzliya.
-His parents Yaacov and Malka were active members in the British Mandate era militant group Etzel.
+His parents Yaacov and Malka were active members in the British Mandate era militant group Irgun.
 His father went on to become a senior member of the Shin Bet.
 His uncle, Eliyahu Lankin, was the commander of the weapons ship Altelena.
+When he was about ten months old, his father enlisted in the British Army to participate in the fight against the Nazis in World War II.

-Lanir studied at several schools, with the family following his father's employment relocations throughout Israel.
+In his childhood, Lanir studied at various schools in Tel Aviv, Jerusalem, and Netanya, with the family following his father's employment relocations throughout Israel.
 In 1954, the family moved to Washington, D.C. in the framework of Lanir’s father’s work in the service of the state of Israel.
-When Avi Lanir was 17, he returned to Israel with his family and for the year which remained before his enlistment he studied electronics at the Israeli Air Force’s technical academy.
+Lanir attended high school in Washington, D.C. and graduated with honors.
+He returned to Israel with his family at age 17 and for the year which remained before his enlistment he studied electronics at the Israeli Air Force’s technical academy.

 In August 1962, Lanir married Michal Barzilai.
 Barzilai's family was close to Mapai and had ideologies opposite to that of Avi's family.
-Michal's uncle, Aryeh Polonsky, was a member of the Hagana organization and was murdered by assassins from the Etzel in 1939.
+Michal's uncle, Aryeh Polonsky, was a member of the Haganah organization and was murdered by assassins from the Irgun in 1939.
 The couple had two children, Noam (who became a successful businessman) and Nurit.